Cleveroad/Bitutorial/README.md

 <br />
 ## Support

-If you have any other questions regarding the use of this library, please contact us for support at info@cleveroad.com (email subject: "@UPDATE@.
+If you have any other questions regarding the use of this library, please contact us for support at info@cleveroad.com (email subject: "Bitutorial.
 Support request.")

 <br />
 ## License